towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 [moglmorpher](/docs/moglmorpher)\('renderMesh', meshid\);
-\-\- Render the mesh corresponding to the handle 'meshid'.
+-- Render the mesh corresponding to the handle 'meshid'.

 oldEnable = [moglmorpher](/docs/moglmorpher)\('assumeSparseMorphWeights', enable\);
-\-\- Enable speed optimizations under the assumption that morph weight vector contains mostly zero weights, if 'enable' is set to 1.
+-- Enable speed optimizations under the assumption that morph weight vector contains mostly zero weights, if 'enable' is set to 1.
 Otherwise optimize speed under the assumption of dense weight vectors.
 The default is to assume dense vectors, ie., 'enable' == 0.

 Two different algorithms are used, depending on the setting of this switch, which have different tradeoffs.
-However, switching settings here is cheap, so you could do it on a per\-morph basis.
+However, switching settings here is cheap, so you could do it on a per-morph basis.
 The optimal choice may depend on complexity of your keyshape models and speed of your GPU, so your mileage will vary and you'll need to benchmark both options for optimal speed.

 [moglmorpher](/docs/moglmorpher)\('renderMorph', weights \[,morphnormals=1\]\);
-\-\- Compute a linear combination \(a weighted average\) of all stored meshes, as defined by the vector 'weights'.
+-- Compute a linear combination \(a weighted average\) of all stored meshes, as defined by the vector 'weights'.
 Render the final shape.
 For 'count' shapes, weight is a vector of length 'count'.
 The i'th scalar entry of weight is the coefficient used to integrate the i'th shape into the morph.

 [moglmorpher](/docs/moglmorpher)\('computeMorph', weights \[,morphnormals=1\]\);
-\-\- Same as 'renderMorph', just that rendering of the morphed shape is omitted.
+-- Same as 'renderMorph', just that rendering of the morphed shape is omitted.
 You can render the shape later by calling the 'render' subcommand.

 finalresult = sum\_for\_i=1\_to\_count\(shape\(i\) \* weights\(i\)\);